Dates

 Evaluation

-Further information on teaching evaluation: https://www.leuphana.de/en/teaching/quality-management/feedback-instruments.html
+Further information on teaching evaluation: https://www.leuphana.de/en/teaching/quality-management/evaluation/course-evaluation.html